-As part of the credit ecosystem, Creditinfo Jamaica is committed to support individuals and SMEs
+As part of the credit ecosystem, Creditinfo Jamaica is committed to supporting individuals and SMEs

 Jamaica’s economy is being hit hard by the global coronavirus COVID-19 pandemic.
 The public health emergency that has been called across many countries is posing temporary difficulties for people and businesses to keep up with their loan repayments or with their utility bills (phone, electricity, water, etc.).

-Creditinfo Jamaica has been and remain ready to assist people and business by reducing the impact of their financial distress on their credit history.
+Creditinfo Jamaica has been and remains ready to assist people and businesses by reducing the impact of their financial distress on their credit history.

 In that regard, we would like to state that:

-- Credit Bureau holds information on past credit and current payment behaviour of individuals, sole traders and SMEs.
-It is crucial for creditors, consumers and the economy at large that the information held in our databases is as accurate as possible.
+- The Credit Bureau holds information on past credit and current payment behavior of individuals, sole traders, and SMEs.
+It is crucial for creditors, consumers, and the economy at large that the information held in our databases is as accurate as possible.
 The potential suppression of reporting data or the deletion of data from credit histories will hurt consumers and the credit system as a whole, which relies on accurate, current information.

 - Regulators and governments understand that the long-term financial wealth fare of the economy is dependent on a strong and reliable credit reporting infrastructure, Creditinfo Jamaica will also be informing the relevant bodies of this plan to accommodate the repercussions of the outbreak of COVID-19 and its effects on businesses and individuals.